piotrmurach/strings-case/README.md

 ### 2.1 configure

-To add acronyms for all case conversions, configure them at initialization with the `acronyms` keyword.
+Use the `acronyms` keyword at initialization to add acronyms for all case conversions.

 For example, to add `HTTP` and `XML` acronyms: